Five Jobs in Sports Broadcasting

 • Broadcast Writer

 Sports broadcasting is a popular major on some college campuses.
 If you enjoy learning more about sports and following local as well as national teams, some of the jobs in this industry might be right for you.
-Though many think of broadcasting in terms of the on-air reporters working for stations, this industry includes other types of jobs too.
+Though many think of sports broadcasting careers in terms of the on-air reporters working for stations, this industry includes other types of jobs too.

 Related Resource: What Types of Jobs Are There In Sports Medicine?